Best Air Tools For Automotive Restoration

 Article by Mark Trotta

-Air tools deliver higher torque and are far more powerful than traditional hand tools or electric-powered tools.
-They will decrease the amount of time and energy needed to finish the job at hand.
+Air tools will decrease the amount of time and energy needed to finish both large and small automotive repairs.

-From my 35 years of experience, here's a review of the ten best air tools for automotive repair and restoration.
+From my 40 years of wrenching experience, here's my top ten list of air tools for automotive repair and restoration:

 #1) Air Cut-off Tool